 Price Comparison: What Does It Really Cost?

-ChatGPT Plus: $20/month for GPT-4o access.
-No manuscript memory, no export, no character database.
-For serious novel work you must additionally purchase Scrivener or similar tools ($70–100) and factor in time for manual consistency checking — which for a 300-page novel can easily amount to 20 to 40 hours.
+ChatGPT Plus: $20/month for ChatGPT Plus.
+Project features, files, and available context depend on the ChatGPT plan.
+For serious novel work you must additionally purchase Scrivener or similar tools ($70 to 100) and factor in time for manual consistency checking, which for a 300-page novel can easily amount to 20 to 40 hours.

 EPOS-AI: from $29/month.
 All novel features included.
 Manuscript memory, character profiles, style analysis, export in all common formats, Swiss servers.
 No additional costs, no tool patchwork.